Featured Event: Potomac River Festival

 Visit the birthplaces of U.S. Presidents George Washington and James Monroe.

 Watch the racing action at Colonial Beach Dragway.

 Lounge on the beach, fish from the Pier, paddle a kayak or search for ancient fossilized sharks teeth!

 Surrounded by water on three sides and having a variety of marinas, this place is a boater's paradise.
 There's a public boat ramp in town.
 No boat?
 No problem!
 Try charter fishing or a dinner cruise.
 Landlubbers can opt for rented bicycles, golf carts or town trolley service to get around.

 There are over 25 different restaurants serving everything your taste buds could want.
 Of course we have great seafood, and there's everything from tapas to ice cream to Thai and French food - and everything in between!
 You won't go hungry in Colonial Beach.

-Inventor of the telephone Alexander Graham Bell spent his summers here and you can stay in the house he owned, which is a Virginia Bed and Breakfast Inn.
-There are half a dozen in town to choose from, and there are other types of lodging as well including motels, rental cottages, cabins and campgrounds.
+Inventor of the telephone Alexander Graham Bell spent his summers here and you can see the house he owned, it was a Virginia Bed and Breakfast Inn.
+There are a few in town to choose from, and there are other types of lodging as well including motels, rental cottages, cabins and campgrounds.

 With a year-round events calendar chock full of fun things to do and see, add our town to your Virginia vacations list.

 Bring the friends and family - there's something for everyone of all ages!